circonus-labs/circonus-one-step-install/README.md

 * [COSI site](/src).
-  A Node.js-based service that serves the COSI installer itself, templates, and pointers to NAD packages.
-Most users will rely on the hosted COSI site provided by Circonus (<https://onestep.circonus.com>).
+  A Node.js-based service that serves the COSI installer itself, templates, and pointers to circonus-agent packages.
+Most users will rely on the hosted COSI site provided by Circonus (<https://setup.circonus.com>).

 The [COSI user documentation](https://github.com/circonus-labs/circonus-one-step-install/wiki) is in the wiki for this repository.